Computer-assisted gaming

-Computer-assisted gaming (CAG) and computer-assisted wargaming (CAWG) refer to games which are at least partially computerized, but where on important part of the action is not virtual but performed in real life or on a miniature terrain.
-Regulation of the game can be done completely by a computer or partly deferred to a human referee.
-Computer-assisted gaming attempts to combine the advantages of PC games with those of face-to-face games.
-In computer-assisted gaming, computers are used for recordkeeping and sometimes for the resolution of combat, but a Human referee makes any decisions requiring judgement.
+Computer-assisted gaming (CAG) and computer-assisted wargaming (CAWG) refer to games that are at least partially computerized, but where an important part of the action takes place in real life or on a miniature terrain rather than virtually.
+Game regulation can be fully computerized or partly managed by a human referee.
+Computer-assisted gaming seeks to combine the advantages of PC games with those of face-to-face games.
+In this format, computers are used primarily for recordkeeping and sometimes for resolving combat, while a human referee makes any decisions requiring judgment.